 - Decision trees are less appropriate for estimation tasks where the goal is to predict the value of a continuous attribute.

-- Decision trees are prone to errors in classification problems with many class and relatively small number of training examples.
+- Decision trees are prone to errors in classification problems with many classes and a relatively small number of training examples.

-In the next post we will be discussing about ID3 algorithm for the construction of Decision tree given by J. R. Quinlan.
+In the next post, we will be discussing the ID3 algorithm for the construction of the Decision tree given by J. R. Quinlan.

 Please Login to comment...